Canada's Sports Hall of Fame: History

 In 2019, the hall of fame introduced the People's Choice Award, to recognize an individual sport champion who also contributes to charities and local communities.
 The inaugural winner of the award was champion golfer and 9-time winner on the LPGA Tour, Brooke Henderson.
-In the same year, the organization also introduced the Order of Sport Award, which served as a physical award for being inductee to the hall of fame.
+In the same year, the organization also introduced the Order of Sport Award, which served as a physical award for being inducted to the hall of fame.

+As a result of the COVID-19 pandemic, the hall of fame's museum was closed in April 2020, and was reorganized into a digital museum.

 Building

-The 44000 sqft hall of fame and museum building is located Canada Olympic Road, at Canada Olympic Park, a ski hill and multi-purpose training and competition facility in Calgary.
-The museum was formerly located at Exhibition Place in Toronto, before it relocated to a new permanent facility in Calgary.
+The 44000 sqft hall of fame and museum building is located on Canada Olympic Road, at Canada Olympic Park, a ski hill and multi-purpose training and competition facility in Calgary.

 Completed in 2011, Canada's Hall of Fame building was designed by Stantec, on behalf of CANA Construction, the project manager and design-lead for the museum.
 The exterior facade with its cantilevered structure, was designed to mimic the elevated platforms where athletes receive their medals.
 The building colour of red and white was taken from the colours of the flag of Canada.
 The structure was designed to be a sustainable building, and received LEED Silver certification.

 The interior of the building is made of three components, the museum and exhibition halls, the organization's office space, and storage space for the museum's collections.
 All components of the building are connected through a 2 1/2-storey atrium.

-Museum
+Former museum space

-The museum and exhibit hall was purposely designed on the upper level of the building, with the upper level having more floor area than the floor below it.
-The museum space takes up approximately 22000 sqft of the building's floor space.
+Prior to the closure of its museum in 2020, the museum and exhibit hall were housed in a purpose-designed on the upper level of the building, with the upper level having more floor area than the floor below it.
+The museum space took up approximately 22000 sqft of the building's floor space.
 The upper level is perched on the glass and steel structure, and cantilevers 12 m above the lower floor, creating the illusion that the upper level was floating.
-The cantilevered area also holds exhibits on individual sports.
+The cantilevered area also held exhibits on individual sports.

-The museum space features twelve galleries, a theatre, and interactive exhibits on the hall of fame's inductees, and Canadian sport.
-The museum's twelve themed galleries located on various levels, are separated by a "series of bays".
+The museum space featured twelve galleries, a theatre, and interactive exhibits on the hall of fame's inductees, and Canadian sport.
+The museum's twelve themed galleries located on various levels, were separated by a "series of bays".
 The exhibits are designed to circulate around the museum's central atrium or the "Grand Hall," which houses six national trophy exhibits.
 The design of the museum exhibits was done by Cambridge Seven Associates.

 The museum's collections includes over 60,000 photographs, and 100,000 artifacts.
+After the museum space was closed, artifacts belong to the hall of fame were transferred to the Canadian Museum of History for safekeeping in 2023.